UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 ## The problem with hyperparameters

-  - We may have a lot of them (e.g. deep learning).
+  - We may have a lot of them.
   - Picking reasonable hyperparameters is important -\> it helps avoid underfit or overfit models.
   - Nobody knows exactly how to choose them.